cnsldv/CardUnlock/README.md

 ## How to use it

-Start your Vita/TV without the card in, fire up HENkaku and start CardUnlock.
-Insert your card now and answer No to the system message asking you to restart.
-Press the X button and wait for it to do it's stuff.
-Press X again to reboot the Vita and gain access to the card or O to exit so you can remove the card to use elsewhere.
-Since the Vita thinks the card is new you will get questions about copying data from internal, say No to these.
+* start Vita without the card inserted
+* run HENkaku and  start CardUnlock
+* insert card, answer "no" to "do you want to reboot now" message
+* press X to remove id.dat
+* press X to reboot or O to exit (after pressing O you can remove the card to insert in another device)
+* answer "no" to questions about copying content to the card
+* you now have access to the card

 ## How does it work?